Yale-EEB723/syllabus/README.md

 ## Bibliography

 You can suggest references to add to this list via a pull request or the [issue tracker](https://github.com/Yale-EEB723/syllabus/issues).
-The intent of this bibliograpy is to serve as a resource for class participants in their own work and as a list of potential readings for class.
+The intent of this bibliography is to serve as a resource for class participants in their own work and as a list of potential readings for class.

 ### Genome sequencing, assembly, and annotation